Reading List

 - The Fourth Turning Is Here by Neil Howe - An update to the original from 1997.
 You don't need to read the 1997 book if you read this one - it covers the original content pretty well.

-- On Bullshit by Harry G. Frankfurt - this is more of a Essay that will take you ~30 min to read, and it couldn’t be more relevant.
+- On Bullshit by Harry G. Frankfurt - this is more of an essay that will take you ~30 minutes to read, and it couldn’t be more relevant.

 Personal Development